+- ALL swift water or underwater operations

-• ALL firefighting operations
+- ALL firefighting operations

-- ALL direct contact with flames or molten metal
+- · ALL direct contact with flames or molten metal

 - ALL electrical hazards

 - ALL radiological agents

-- ALL liquefied gas and cryogenic liquid hazards
+- · ALL liquefied gas and cryogenic liquid hazards

 - ALL explosive atmospheres

 Protective properties will diminish as the product is worn and ages.
 To reduce the risk of injuries, you MUST follow the recommendations in this Guide for inspection and retirement of your Garment to ensure that the Garment is not used past its Useful Life.